|country of origin:

 The English synthesist who first coined the term "ambient" is widely revered as one of the most innovative and influential recording artists in contemporary music.
 Brian Eno's hand has touched many genres: rock, techno, electropop, world music and, of course, ambient.

 Yet while he's been part of some of popular music's biggest commercial and artistic success - leaving his indelible sonic stamp as the producer of U2, Talking Heads and David Bowie - his name is hardly a household word.
-No, Eno's roots lie firmly in the avant-garde.
+No, Eno's roots lie partly in the 20th century avant-garde or "fine art music" as he calls it.
 Unlike so many composers in both popular and classical genres, Eno has always valued timbre and texture over the formalities of notes and chords, though not at the expense of accessibility.
 Broadcaster John Schaefer wrote in his book New Sounds: "Eno uses the recording studio as if it were a giant instrument…recording, treating and manipulating sounds through technology is the basis of his art".
 Those techniques are applied with equal tenacity on both his pop and ambient records, but it's his ambient music that concerns us most here.

 Art rock and process music